 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Wellness Core Air Dried looks like an above-average dry product.
+Based on its ingredients alone, Wellness Core Bowl Boosters Dog Food looks like an above-average dry product.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

 Even when you consider the protein-boosting effect of the peas, chickpeas and flaxseed, this looks like the profile of a dry product containing a significant amount of meat.